haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 1. The HIP Authors
 2. Relevant stakeholders affected by the change
-3. The HF Technical Track Leads
+3. The HF Technical Track members

 ### The HIP Authors